Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Looking for a cost-effective mental health care option?

 Scientific research has found that online therapy may be just as effective as in-person therapy in treating symptoms of mental health conditions.
-One study assessed a course of online CBT therapy treatment and found that participants had reduced symptoms of multiple types of mental illness when treatment concluded, including depression, anxiety, post-traumatic stress disorder, phobias, bipolar disorder, mood disorders, and more.
+One study assessed a course of online CBT therapy treatment and found that the participants had reduced symptoms of multiple types of mental illness when treatment concluded, including depression, anxiety, post-traumatic stress disorder, phobias, bipolar disorder, mood disorders, and more.

 Takeaway